Tudat/tudat/tutorials/matlabInterface/usage.rst

 Setting up the simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The setting for a Tudat simulation are defined by creating a :class:`Simulation` object in MATLAB.
+The settings for a Tudat simulation are defined by creating a :class:`Simulation` object in MATLAB.
 Then, this object is used to create a JSON input file that will be provided to the :literal:`json_interface` application, either manually by the user or internally by MATLAB.

 The properties that can be defined for this :class:`Simulation` object are very similar to those that can be defined for a JSON Interface.
 You can read the :ref:`jsonInterface_keys` for an exhaustive list of possible keys.
 Here, only the most frequently-used features, and those that in the MATLAB Interface are set up in a different way, will be discussed.